Cosmetic ear surgery

 Toggle: English / Spanish

-Cosmetic ear surgery is a procedure to move very large or prominent ears closer to the head.
+Cosmetic ear surgery is a procedure to improve the appearance of the ear.
+The most common procedure is to move very large or prominent ears closer to the head.

-The procedure can be done after a child reaches age 5 or 6, when ear growth is almost finished.
-However, if the ears are very disfigured (lop ears), the child should have surgery early to avoid possible emotional stress at school.
+In children, the procedure can be done after they are 5 or 6 years old, when ear growth is almost finished.
+If the ears are very disfigured (lop ears), the child should have surgery early to avoid possible emotional stress.

 - Areas of numbness